Over the last several years, I’ve had the opportunity to try out a

 Would You Prefer Your Budgeting System to Be Completely Off the Computer?

-Some people simply don’t want to trust any of their
+Some people simply don’t want to trust any of theirfinancial data to their computer.
+Given the many security issues that

 are associated with online computer use, this can be a justifiable